-My moving-away-from values in order of importance: 5.
-What has to happen for me to feel each of these emotions (moving-tow and moving-away-from values)?

-EXAMPLES OF A HIERARCHY OF

-MOVING-AWAY- EXAMPLES OF RULES FOR

-FROM VALUES MOVING-TOWARD AND MOVING-AWAY-FROM

-1. ANGER

-"I feel healthy whenever I walk a

-2. FRUSTRATION least 15 minutes a day."

-3. BOREDOM "I feel healthy when I take care of

-4. RESENTMENT myself by getting massages."

-4. RESENTIVIENT

-5. JEALOUSY "Whenever I eat fruit, I feel healthy."

-6. DEPRESSION ·

-"I feel boredom if and only if all the world's problems have been
+EXAMPLES OF RULES FOR MOVING-TOWARD AND MOVING-AWAY-FROM VALUES "I feel healthy whenever I walk at least 15 minutes a day."
+"I feel healthy when I take care of myself by getting massages."
+"Whenever I eat fruit, I feel healthy."
+"I feel boredom if and only if all the world's problems have been solved."
+"I would feel boredom if I cut off all contact with humanity and set up residence in Antarctica."

-7. OVERWHELM solved."

-8. SELF-PITY "I would feel boredom if I cut off

-9. SADNESS all contact with humanity and se

-up residence in Antarctica."

-10. WORRY